-What about incorporating kale into hydroponic gardens, considering lettuce and other leafy greens are already popular choices?
+Is it possible to add kale to hydroponic gardens, considering that lettuce and other leafy greens are already widely used?

 Can kale be grown hydroponically?
 Not only can kale be grown hydroponically, but it is also one of the very best crops for hydroponics.
 Thanks to kale’s versatile electrical range, it is much easier to grow in hydroponic growing systems than other plants.